wp-plugins/similar-posts-ontology/readme.txt

 called programmatically anywhere you wish!

-The Widget included with this plugin gives you the option to limit the amount of posts; it allows you to determine which fields to show: Featured Image, Author, Date, and Excerpt (Title is required); and it allows you to determine which variant of the featured image to show: thumbnail, medium, large, or full.
+The Widget included with this plugin gives you the option to limit the amount of posts; it allows you to determine which fields to show: Featured Image, Author, Date, and Excerpt (Title is required);  it allows you to determine which variant of the featured image to show: thumbnail, medium, large, or full.
+As of version 2.0, you can now decide whether the 'similar posts' sorting prefers posts that are newer or posts that were created closer to the date of the post you're viewing.

 If you find the Widget doesn't meet your needs or is too limiting, you can call the functionality programmatically using this function: